ZenonSeth/respec/doc/api.md

     set_focus = "id",
     -- Corresponds to set_focus[id].
 Set which element is focused when the form is opened.
     -- Only certain elements can be focused, see: https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#set_focusnameforce

+    reshowOnInteract = false,
+    -- Optional.
+Default is `true`
+    -- When `true` (default), the form will always be re-shown to the user after they -- interact with an element that triggers a callback -- When `false`, each individual element is required to `return true` from its -- individual interaction function in order to reshow the form to the user.
  }
 ```
 ## `builderFunction`